NovatecConsulting/opentelemetry-training/tutorial/content/labs/use_case_scenarios/_index.md

 ---

 ## How to perform the exercise
-* You need to either start the [repository](https://github.com/NovatecConsulting/opentelemetry-training/) with Codespaces, Gitpod or clone the repository with git and run it locally with dev containers or docker compose
+* You need to either
+  * start the [repository](https://github.com/NovatecConsulting/opentelemetry-training/) with Codespaces, Gitpod
+  * clone the repository with git and run it locally with dev containers or docker compose
-* Directory: `labs/otel-in-action`
+* Navigate to the directory: `labs/otel-in-action`
-* How to run the application either:
+* To run the application either:
   * Run the task for the application: `Run otel-in-action docker` (runs docker compose)
-  * Run the application with Terminal commands `docker compose up` (runs docker compose)
+  * Run the application with Terminal commands `docker compose up`

 ## Intro